cloudquery/cloudquery/website/pages/docs/plugins/destinations/neo4j/overview.md

 - Neo4j >= 4.4

-As a sidenote graph databases can be quite useful for various networking use-cases, visualization, for read-teams, blue-teams and more.
+As a side note graph databases can be quite useful for various networking use-cases, visualization, for read-teams, blue-teams and more.

 ## Configuration